blouyakis/emt_basic/module_4_test.md

 ### Q4 🟡
 **Front**
-25-year-old female kicked mid-lower abdomen by horse; abdominal pain + vaginal bleeding.
-Likeliest source of bleeding?
+A 25-year-old female complains of abdominal pain and vaginal bleeding after she was kicked midline in her lower abdomen by a horse.
+You should suspect her bleeding is from an injury to her:
 • Bladder • Colon • Sacrum • **Cervix**

 **Back**